Your web browser is outdated and may be insecure

 • substitution clauses/requirements – can/will you arrange someone else to carry out the work on your behalf if you can’t do it personally?

 The RCN is unable to offer advice on how much you should charge for your services.
 This will be dependent on local market conditions and other factors.
-See the websites and helplines in the further information section below to find support in your area, including help with developing business ideas.
+See the websites and helplines in the starting your own business section above to find support in your area, including help with developing business ideas.

 The RCN can provide local support to try to assist with the recovery of earnings arising out of a breach of contract between your self-employed company (or partnership) and another organisation.

-You should try and obtain the monies first following these steps:
+You should try and obtain the monies first by following these steps:

 Step 1: Check and talk about it